 3. Visuals By Impulse Sub Badges

-Custom Orders Through Visuals by Impulse
+Custom Twitch Badge Orders Through Visuals by Impulse

-Visuals by Impulse is happy to take custom orders for sub badges and other graphics.
+Visuals by Impulse are happy to take custom orders for sub badges and other graphics.
 After reviewing an order, a manager will get back to you with a quote for an exact price.
 The company requires you to put up a 50% deposit upfront to start the projects.

 You will have 30 days to examine the project and request edits.
 If a month has passed, they will still edit the image for a small fee.

-4. Stream Fixers Sub Badges
+4. Free Twitch Sub Badges

 5. RissaRambles Twitch Subscriber Badges

 RissaRambles is the personal website of a full-time artist and illustrator named Rissa.
-She specializes in designing emotes and sub badges (as well as other graphics) for streamers.
+She specializes in designing sub badges (as well as other graphics) for streamers.
 You can view her portfolio on her website and cross-check them with the streamers who use them!

 Rissa is a very talented artist who has reasonable pricing for her services.
 As she receives a number of inquiries, make sure to carefully read her ordering information and only write to her when you have a rough idea of what you would like her to complete for you.

 6. Twitch Creative Sub Badges

-There are many freelance designers who are happy to create sub badges for your stream.
+There are many freelance designers who are happy to design sub badges for your stream.
 There are multiple places you can find them outside of the resources mentioned above.
 Here are three social platforms you can use to find designers:

-Twitch Creative Section
+1. Twitch Creative Section

-Streamer Facebook Groups
+2. Streamer Facebook Groups

-Twitch Creative Reddit Thread
+3. Twitch Creative Reddit Thread

 Reddit has a Twitch Creative thread where creators drop little bios of themselves.
 You can scroll through the listings and reach out to any that interest you.
 Talk to them about the preferences of your potential design and what you want in a sub badge.